chemeng444/chemeng444.github.io/ProjectDescription.md

 3. [Summary of Requirements](#reqs)

-For the course project, you will be studying thermochemical ammonia synthesis on metallic clusters and surfaces.
+For the course project, you will be studying thermo-chemical ammonia synthesis on metallic clusters and surfaces.
 Each student will be assigned one metal or bimetallic alloy.

 <a name='intro'></a>
 ## Introduction

-The thermochemical ammonia synthesis reaction proceeds as:
+The thermo-chemical ammonia synthesis reaction proceeds as:
 $$
 \begin{align}
 \mathrm{N\_{2\,(g)}} &\rightarrow \mathrm{2N\*}\\\\